Eastbourne: Cinemas

 In 2013, the owners of the Curzon Cinema declared themselves "shocked" at the threats to their venue from a newly announced eight-screen multiplex, to be built in a renovated Arndale Centre nearby (the centre has been renamed as The Beacon).

 Festivals and fairs

-Cultural events are held in Eastbourne every year, including Airbourne, Eastbourne's International Airshow, one of the most popular airshows in the United Kingdom.
-The Eastbourne Music & Arts Festival, a competitive festival held annually at the Winter Gardens was originally founded in 1961 and since 2021 has changed its name into Eastbourne Performing Arts Festival.
+Cultural events are held in the town every year, including Airbourne, Eastbourne's International Airshow, one of the most popular in the United Kingdom.
+The Eastbourne Music & Arts Festival, a competitive festival held annually at the Winter Gardens, was originally founded in 1961 and changed its name in 2021 into Eastbourne Performing Arts Festival.

 Other more recent festivals and fairs include: